Uniform convergence of the Fleming-Viot process in a hard killing metastable case: Preliminary results

 \subsection{Lyapunov functional}

 In order to show the convergence of the particle system, we need first the construction of some Lyapunov function for each particle, that is to say some function of one particle that decreases in average over time, as long as it starts large enough.
-This is the part where we need $U$ to be constant on the boundary of $D$.
-This part relies on a result first shown in \cite{GrigoKang}, similar to Ito's formula.
-The process~\eqref{descente} has a generator $\mathcal L$ defined for all smooth function $f:\R^d\to\R$ with compact support as:
+This is the goal of this section.
+We first need to strengthens Assumption~\ref{assu2}, allowing for a larger number of initial conditions than in \eqref{strongdeathprob_assum}.